vic-ma/howtodismantle.github.io/_posts/2024-04-16-Expect-the-unexpected-How-to-handle-SAP-exceptions-in-LUA-scripting.md

 * If `type` is `ABAP`, that means the exception was thrown by the SAP system.
 * If `type` is `XQL`, that means there was a syntax error in the XQL.

-So we have to check for ABAP-errors first.
+So we have to check for ABAP errors first.
 Then, we can use the `code` attribute to get the actual exception string, which we saw in `SE37` earlier.
 This makes it possible to react based on which exception is thrown.

 {% highlight lua %}
 if error then